 There are no set-in-stone rules for throwing a puppy shower.
 Whatever you do, as long as you, your new pet and invited guests are happy, then your puppy shower is perfect.

 Send out cute puppy shower invitations to family, friends, dog park buddies, and decorate the venue with a doggy theme to make the scene exciting and fun.
 You may decide to have other dog parents bring their pets along.
-However, you should limit your guest list to ensure that your new pet and all attending dogs have had their vaccination shots, to minimize the exposure to germs and diseases.
-You should also provide a quiet corner where your puppy can escape to when it starts to feel overwhelmed, as well as a large doggy bed for invited dogs to lounge on when they get tired.
+However, you should limit your guest list to ensure that your new puppy and all attending dogs have had their vaccination shots, to minimize the exposure to germs and diseases.
+You should also provide a quiet corner where your puppy can escape to when she starts to feel overwhelmed, as well as a large doggy bed for invited dogs to lounge on when they get tired.

-A must-have at your shower is a customized cake to celebrate your new pet, dog-decorated pastries and treats for everyone – humans and pets.
+A must-have at your shower is a customized cake to celebrate your new puppy, dog-decorated pastries and treats for everyone – humans and pets.
 You should also have fun games for both the dogs and the humans attending the shower, such as ‘guess the number of treats,’ ‘name the dog,’ and match the dog to the parents, and ‘dog agility course and ball pit’ for the dogs.